UP National College of Public Administration and Governance: Publications Office

 Manages the publication of the Philippine Journal of Public Administration (PJPA), one of the longest running academic journals in the country.
 The Office also publishes books, occasional papers, monographs, and other teaching and training materials.

 Student Organizations

 UP NCPAG Student Council

 The UP National College of Public Administration and Governance Student Council (UP NCPAG SC) is the official student governing body in NCPAG - University of the Philippines Diliman.

-The NCPAG Student Government's Constitution states that the council's objectives are to: